 - Leniency – For a first-time offender, sometimes the judge or prosecution will offer a reduction in charges or case dismissal.
 This may be due to having a BAC only slightly over the legal limit, or a clean criminal record.
 However, this is unlikely when dealing with a second offense DUI.
 Judges are much less likely to look favorably on individuals who have already been brought before the court for criminal charges, even if it wasn’t a DUI offense.

-- Lack of evidence – If you refuse to submit to a breathalyzer or blood test, and there is no supplementary evidence to prove the case against you, your DUI case may be dismissed.
+- Lack of Evidence – If you refuse to submit to a breathalyzer or blood test, and there is no supplementary evidence to prove the case against you, your DUI case may be dismissed.
 However, there are other penalties associated with refusal to perform field sobriety tests, so don’t think that your denial will win your case automatically.

-- Mishandling of your case – A judge may choose to dismiss your case based on the mishandling of evidence or illegal processing on the part of the police or prosecution.
+- Mishandling of Your Case – A judge may choose to dismiss your case based on the mishandling of evidence or illegal processing on the part of the police or prosecution.
 The next section will expand upon this and how your attorney can use probable cause as justification to dismiss your DUI case.

 How Can You Get a Second DUI Dismissed?